transdigiware/blockchain/howto/install_instantiate_chaincode.md

 * **Use JSON to specify an Advanced Policy:** Use advanced policies to require endorsements from important members or administrators, or to give the endorsements of certain members more weight.

   The easiest way to specify an advanced policy is to start by building a simple policy by using the UI screen.
 Then, click the **Advanced Policy** button, which autofills a JSON version of the policy with the same members and rules as you set in the simple policy.
 You can then edit the JSON to write a more advanced version.
-For more information about writing endorsement policies in JSON, see [Hyperledger Fabric Node SDK documentation](https://fabric-sdk-node.github.io/global.html#ChaincodeInstantiateUpgradeRequest){: external}. <!--You can also find examples of advanced endorsement policies in the main [Hyperledger Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.2/arch-deep-dive.html#example-endorsement-policies){: external}-->
+For more information about writing endorsement policies in JSON, see [Hyperledger Fabric Node SDK documentation](https://fabric-sdk-node.github.io/global.html#ChaincodeInstantiateUpgradeRequest){: external}.

   ![Advanced endorsement policy](../images/advanced_endorsement.png "Advanced endorsement policy")